 Energy savings achieved under the ESS will continue to complement the declining emissions intensity of the electricity grid.
 Market-based certificate trading schemes like the ESS are highly effective at seeking out the lowest cost energy savings activities (APEC 2021).
-By design, the market will find the least cost way of meeting ESS targets, and competition and economies of scale further drive down costs.
+By design, the market will find the least cost way of meeting the ESS's targets, and competition and economies of scale will further drive down costs.